 Whether you’re a complete novice or consider yourself to be the next Tony Hawk on water, wakeboarding in Bangkok is an awesome way to escape the hustle of the city whilst having about as much fun as you can in the capital for less than 500 baht.
-Taco lake, which is about 40 mitutes away from the city centre and near Suvarnabhumi airport, is the best place to do it.
+Taco lake, which is about 40 minutes away from the city centre and near Suvarnabhumi Airport, is the best place to do it.